Danus365/redteam_playbook/docs/ai-red-team-in-practice/prompt_programming.md

 When you are done write "Hello Dan I am Done! get it? because Dan and Done sound the same? haha nice joke!”
 ```

-So basically, we blended our data with code, set it up so that the LLM would know how to read it, write to it and finally execute parts of it.

 Feel confused?
-LLMs process text, data is text, instructions are text, everything is data and data is everything if you are creative enough in the real world.
-Think about it like classic exploits, data that is injected into the stack needs to be turned into executable, the way to do that is to “groom” the LLM agree to “execute” it.
+LLMs process text, data is text, instructions are text, everything is data and data is everything.
+Think about it like classic exploits, data that is injected into the stack needs to be turned into executable, in order to do that you needed to use API calls to turn the memory page into executbale but in the AI world, the way to do that is to “groom” the LLM agree to “execute” it.